 There are a number of times in life that we make decisions that we’ll end up regretting far into the future.
-Nothing could be more true than situations in which a person is convicted of a criminal offense.
-We all make mistakes in our lives, and when it comes to criminal cases, the implications can last a lifetime, and may prevent you from taking advantage of certain opportunities in life.
+Nothing could be illustrative of this notion than looking back on a series of actions that lead to a conviction for a criminal offense.
+We all make mistakes in our lives.
+When it comes to criminal cases, the implications of such a mistake can last a lifetime and may prevent you from taking advantage of certain opportunities in life.

 Houston criminal defense lawyer Tad Nelson has helped thousands of Texans get their criminal records sealed, and in some cases, removed entirely.